segmentio/evergreen/README.md

 * Easy adoption because of CSS-in-JS
 * [Lerna](https://lernajs.io/) mono-repo

+## Core values of 🌲Evergreen

+**Evergreen is build on the belief that you can never predict all future requirements, only prepare for it.** Instead of creating fixed configurations that work today, Evergreen promotes building systems that anticipate new and changing design requirements.

+**Evergreen is build on the belief that things should work out of the box with smart defaults, but offer full control when needed.** That is why Evergreen uses CSS-in-JS and builds on top of the Box component in [ui-box](https://github.com/segmentio/ui-box).

+**Evergreen is build on the belief that using Evergreen and contributing to Evergreen should be a pleasant experience.** We prioritize documentation and all the tools for a  solid developer experience.
+We advocate respect and inclusivity in our writings and interactions.

 ## Install and use components 🔓

 🌲Evergreen is a mono-repo, which means it is build out of multiple packages.